 Your board members lead busy lives with dozens of other responsibilities.
 By distributing your agenda in advance, you’ll ensure your meetings are highly efficient and you will convey that you value their time.
 According to this resource, you’ll want to distribute copies of your agenda and relevant documents at least a week ahead of time

-Sharing an agenda in advance gives everyone the opportunity to come prepared with insightful thoughts and actively contribute.
+Sharing your nonprofit board meeting agendas in advance gives everyone the opportunity to come prepared with insightful thoughts and actively contribute.
 This is especially important for those who are assigned to cover any of the items.

 With sufficient review time, attendees will have time to pull together reports and other documents required for the meeting.
 Further, this also allows them to request amendments to the agenda.
 While they may not always have something to add, they’ll appreciate having the opportunity to do so.